grafana/grafana/contribute/architecture/services.md

 A Grafana _service_ encapsulates and exposes application logic to the rest of the application, through a set of related operations.

-Services are self-contained, and only talk to services using a [service bus](#service-bus) or repositories.
 Before a service can start communicating with the rest of Grafana, it needs to be registered in the _service registry_.

 The service registry keeps track of all available services during runtime.
+On start-up, Grafana uses the registry to build a dependency graph of services, a _service graph_.

 ## Your first service